Phillips Edison & Company Inc (NASDAQ:PECO) Updates FY 2021 Earnings Guidance

-Phillips Edison & Company Inc (NASDAQ:PECO) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Phillips Edison & Company Inc (NASDAQ:PECO) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.060-$0.120 for the period.
 The company issued revenue guidance of -.

+Several equities analysts have recently weighed in on the stock.
+Wells Fargo & Company assumed coverage on shares of Phillips Edison & Company Inc in a report on Monday, August 9th.
+They set an overweight rating and a $32.00 price objective on the stock.
+BMO Capital Markets assumed coverage on shares of Phillips Edison & Company Inc in a research report on Monday, August 9th.
+They set a market perform rating and a $32.00 target price for the company.
+Bank of America assumed coverage on shares of Phillips Edison & Company Inc in a research report on Monday, August 9th.
+They set a buy rating and a $32.00 target price for the company.
+KeyCorp initiated coverage on shares of Phillips Edison & Company Inc in a research report on Monday, August 9th.
+They set a sector weight rating for the company.
+Finally, JPMorgan Chase & Co. initiated coverage on shares of Phillips Edison & Company Inc in a research report on Monday, August 9th.
+They issued a neutral rating and a $32.00 price objective for the company.
+Three analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $32.86.

 Phillips Edison & Company Inc is an owners and operators of omni-channel grocery-anchored neighborhood shopping centers.
 It owned equity interests in real estate properties, including wholly-owned real estate properties and shopping center properties.
 Phillips Edison & Company Inc is based in CINCINNATI.